alceu-frigeri/tikzcalendarnotes/README.md

 ## Contacting Author

-For bug reports and enhancement suggestions, the preferred way is to use [the project's issue page](https://github.com/alceu-frigeri/tikzcalendarnotes/issues).
+For bug reports and enhancement suggestions , the preferred way is to use [the project's issue page](https://github.com/alceu-frigeri/tikzcalendarnotes/issues).
-Please be ready to provide an example code showing the bug, if any.
+Please be ready to provide an example code showing the bug , if any.

 Please do not use the issue page for generic help on how to use the package.